profolsen/Footnote/README.md

 2. address - a variable, string, or array representing a location in memory.
 3. label - a branch label.

 Some instructions are macros, i.e., they are assembled into several machine instructions.
-These instructions will are marked "yes" in the macro column.
+These instructions are marked "yes" in the macro column.

 |Name|Macro|Argument|Description|
 |---|---|---|---|